vbmobile/mobile-id-documentation/docs/Features/SubjectManagement/SubjectManagement_Index.md

     func addSubject(parameters: AddSubjectParameters, viewController: UIViewController, completionHandler: @escaping (Result<Void, SubjectError>) -> Void)
     ```

-If you just need to build a subject, you must have the documentData object.
-The `documentData` must be
+If you just need to build a subject, you must have the IdDocument object.
+The `idDocument` must be
 filled by the client app, or it can be acquired from the [DocumentReaderReport](../DocumentReader/DocumentReader_Index.md#document-reader-report) when scanning with the
 SDK scan document feature.
 The `documentPhoto` and `enrolmentPhoto` can be acquired from the [Document Reader](../DocumentReader/DocumentReader_Index.md) and the [Face Capture](../FaceCapture/FaceCapture_Index.md) features respectively.
 The `boardingPass` object can be acquired from the [Boarding Pass Reader](../BoardingPass/BoardingPass_Index.md).
 The `matchReport` is a result of using the facade's face match feature.
 The `language` field